Yashu16/Mental_Health_tweet_classifier/README.md

 Example output:

 eval_accuracy: 0.94
 eval_f1:       0.94
 eval_precision: 0.95 (class 0), 0.94 (class 1)
 eval_recall:    0.94 (class 0), 0.95 (class 1)

-There are some mislabeled tweets in the dataset(eg. "Thank you so much" masked as mental health tweet)
+There are some mislabeled tweets in the dataset(eg, "Thank you so much" masked as a mental health tweet)

-🙌 Acknowledgements
+🙌 Acknowledgements:

 Hugging Face 🤗 Transformers

 scikit-learn

 Dataset from Kaggle

-📬 Contact
+📬 Contact:
-Built by Yaswanth kottana
+Built by **Yaswanth kottana**
 Feel free to reach out if you'd like to collaborate or discuss ideas!

-`In future I will be adding a web app to this project using streamlit`
+`In future, I will be adding a web app to this project using Streamlit`